 An artist who is a combination of influences — an expression of the folk process telling personal stories that relate to the world.

 Last week it was spiders, this week its snakes.
 This piece was written after Respighi visited Brazil’s Butantan Reptile Institute.
-He was afraid of snakes and included a melody from the Catholic Mass for the Dead and wanted the movement to be played “Strisciante” (“slitheringly”) and listen for the tambourine sounding like a rattlesnake!
+He was afraid of snakes and included a melody from the Catholic Mass for the Dead and wanted the movement to be played “Strisciante” (“slitheringly”).
+Listen for the tambourine sounding like a rattlesnake!

 Laila is the headliner for the upcoming Sylvan Lake Jazz Festival running August 17-19, 2018.
 She performs August 18th at the festival and this song is quite often her show closer.
 One of Canada’s vocal jazz greats!